World Day of the Poor

 “Two of our sisters went yesterday to Pointe-Saint-Charles to choose three children.
 They brought us three little sisters named Mullen.
 Mary, the eldest, is fifteen years old; Rose-Anna, the second, is thirteen, and the youngest, Bridget, is nine.
 All three have been affected by the terrible plague.
 Sickness, hunger and poverty have reduced them to a truly pitiful state.
 They are covered in rags and eaten by vermin.
 We keep them out of sight of our other students until good care has made them look better.
 They will be entrusted to Mother Marie-Agnès.
 Their father and mother are still lying on miserable grabats where typhus has nailed them.
 This disease claims new victims every day.
 Let us hope that the public prayers that have been made throughout the diocese to obtain from heaven the cessation of the epidemic will not be long in being answered.”

 The commitments of the Sisters of the Holy Names of Jesus and Mary (SNJM) to vulnerable people have taken many forms over time.
-In Quebec, Canada, the United States and elsewhere in the world, there has been an increasing number of actions within organizations to help the homeless, immigrants, refugees, women and children, particularly through literacy activities, demonstrations to counter injustices, the animation of grassroots communities and the creation and/or collaboration of numerous self-help organizations.
+In Quebec, Canada, the U.S. and elsewhere in the world, organizations have stepped up their efforts to help the homeless, immigrants, refugees, women and children, notably through literacy activities, demonstrations to counter injustice, grassroots community animation and the creation and/or collaboration of numerous mutual aid organizations.

 Even today, welcoming and helping others is at the heart of the concerns of the congregation founded by Eulalie Durocher.
 Along with other religious congregations, the SNJM is involved in non-governmental organizations (NGOs) to defend causes that are close to their hearts.
 They work with: